woodsjd11/ClearRoute-tech-test/stage-1/README.md

 ## Test

-Please write a function in your chosen language to produce the .txt file.
+Please write some code in your chosen language to produce the .txt file.

 Once complete:
  - Create a feature branch
  - Commit your created .txt file
  - Push this repository to your own Github profile
  - Raise a pull/merge request
  - Send Customer Support (ClearRoute hiring manager) the URL of the PR

 ### Notes

  - The Customer Support teams tends to not be very technical so keep that mind when producing the .txt file.
+ - Clean Code will be one of the score marks